 Kim’s work as a fashion scholar was grounded by a curatorial internship for the Dallas Museum of Art’s two first-ever fashion exhibitions, “African Headwear: Beyond Fashion” and “The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk”, and strengthened through freelance fashion writing for Portable.tv along with subsequent speaking engagements around New York City, which has included a conversation with fashion design legend Stephen Burrows for the Museum of the City of New York.
 In 2016, Kim relaunched her graduate peer project, The Fashion Studies Journal, which today provides an accessible writing platform and social space for emerging fashion scholars.
 In July 2017, Kim became an award recipient of The New School's Innovation in Education Fund (IEF) for her proposal, "The Fashion and Race Syllabus: Mapping a Decentralized Approach to Fashion History and Design Practice," a project that will culminate summer 2018.

 Kim is expanding her teaching platform into the public realm, producing workshops and panel discussions throughout the city.
 Kim’s first workshop, entitled “Fashion & Justice”, debuted July 15, 2017, with her colleague Jonathan Michael Square.

 M.A.
-Fashion Studies, Parsons The New School for Design
+Fashion Studies, Parsons School of Design

 B.A.
 Anthropology with a minor in Art History, University of Texas at Arlington